nucypher/nucypher/docs/source/architecture/contracts.md

 Some users will have locked but not staked tokens.
 In that case, an instance of the `UserEscrow` contract will hold their tokens (method `UserEscrow.initialDeposit(uint256, uint256)`).
 All tokens will be unlocked after a specified time and the user can retrieve them using the `UserEscrow.withdraw(uint256)` method.
-When the user wants to become a staker - she uses the `UserEscrow` contract as a proxy for the `StakingEscrow` and `PolicyManager` contracts.
+When the user wants to become a staker - they use the `UserEscrow` contract as a proxy for the `StakingEscrow` and `PolicyManager` contracts.